node-hid/node-hid/README.md

 ## Linux notes

 ### Selecting driver type
+NOTE: The multi-driver feature is currently disabled.
+See issue #242.
 By default as of `node-hid@0.7.0`, the [hidraw](https://www.kernel.org/doc/Documentation/hid/hidraw.txt) driver is used to talk to HID devices.
 Before `node-hid@0.7.0`, the more older but less capable [libusb](http://libusb.info/) driver was used.
 With `hidraw` Linux apps can now see `usage` and `usagePage` attributes of devices.

 If your kernel does not support `hidraw`) or if you would like to be explicit, you can set the driverType by hand: